RabbitMQ Integration

 { "deviceName": "Sensor A1", "deviceType": "thermostat", "temperature": 23.5, "humidity": 60}Use the RabbitMQ Management HTTP API exposed by CloudAMQP on port 443.
 Replace HOST, USER, PASSWORD, and VHOST with the values from your instance’s Overview page:

-Integration events — go to Integrations center ⇾ Integrations, open the RabbitMQ integration, and check the Events tab.
+Section titled “Verify Integration Events”Go to Integrations center ⇾ Integrations, open the RabbitMQ integration, and check the Events tab.
 Click … in the Message column to inspect the raw payload consumed from the queue.

-Converter events — go to Integrations center ⇾ Data converters, click the RabbitMQ Uplink Converter, and open its Events tab.
+Section titled “Verify Converter Events”Go to Integrations center ⇾ Data converters, click the RabbitMQ Uplink Converter, and open its Events tab.
 Click … in the respective column to inspect each field:

 - In — the raw payload passed to the converter.